-Romania: RAFO oil refinery purchased by the local railway company6.
-August 2020. / SEE Energy News
+Romania: RAFO oil refinery purchased by the local railway company, SEE Energy News

 The bankrupt refinery RAFO Onesti was purchased by Romanian railway transport company Grampet for some 6 million dollars plus VAT.
 The company plans to turn the refinery into a logistics center for containers and oil products.